Weak $(1,1)$ Boundedness of Riesz Transforms on Vector Bundles: Introduction

-for some constants $C_1,C_2>0$, the Riesz transform was proved to be weak $(1,1)$ bounded (and hence $L^p$ bounded for all $p\in (1,2]$ by interpolation since the $L^2$ boundedness trivially holds).
+the Riesz transform was proved to be weak $(1,1)$ bounded (and hence $L^p$ bounded for all $p\in (1,2]$ by interpolation since the $L^2$ boundedness holds obviously).
 Let $m>2$.
-Recently, under the volume doubling condition \eqref{doubling} and the sub-Gaussian upper bound for the heat kernel, i.e., for any $x,y\in M$
+Recently, under the volume doubling condition \eqref{doubling} and the sub-Gaussian upper bound for the heat kernel, i.e., there exist constants $C_1,C_2>0$ such that, for any $x,y\in M$,

-for some constants $C_3,C_4>0$, the Riesz transform was also proved to be weak $(1,1)$ bounded; see \cite[Theorem 1.2]{CCFR2017}.
-Furthermore, on a large class of Riemannian manifolds, under the volume doubling condition \eqref{doubling} and generalized upper bound on the heat kernel $q_t$ and estimate on its gradient, the Riesz transform was proved to be weak $(1,1)$ bounded in \cite{LiHQ2018}; a typical example is the direct product Riemannian manifold such that each element satisfies the volume doubling condition \eqref{doubling} and the Gaussian or sub-Gaussian upper bounds for the heat kernel.
-In proofs of the aforementioned results, estimates on the gradient of the heat kernel $q_t$ play a crucial role.
+the Riesz transform was also proved to be weak $(1,1)$ bounded; see \cite[Theorem 1.2]{CCFR2017} (which also includes results on graphs).
+Furthermore, on a large class of Riemannian manifolds, under \eqref{doubling} and generalized upper bounds on the heat kernel $q_t$ and on its gradient, the Riesz transform was proved to be weak $(1,1)$ bounded in \cite{LiHQ2018}, where a typical example is given as the direct product Riemannian manifolds such that each element satisfies \eqref{doubling} and the Gaussian \eqref{gaussian} or the sub-Gaussian \eqref{sub-Gaussian} upper bound for the heat kernel.
+On proofs of the aforementioned results, estimates on the gradient of the heat kernel $q_t$ play a crucial role.
 However, similar gradient estimates seem not easy to get for heat kernels on vector bundles since they are just linear operators between fibers.
-Due to this gap, the derivative formula for semigroups on vector bundles was established, and then applied to prove the weak $(1,1)$ boundedness of the (local) Riesz transform corresponding to a large class of Schr\"{o}dinger operators on vector bundles under a generalized volume doubling condition and the Gaussian upper bound for the heat kernel $q_t$; see \cite[THEOREMS 2.1 and 4.1]{TW2004}.
+Due to this gap, derivative estimates for semigroups on vector bundles was established, and then applied to prove the weak $(1,1)$ boundedness of the (local) Riesz transform corresponding to a large class of Schr\"{o}dinger operators on vector bundles under the assumption of Gaussian upper bound \eqref{gaussian} for the heat kernel $q_t$ and some kind of volume doubling condition; see \cite[THEOREMS 2.1 and 4.1]{TW2004}.

+We should mention that, assuming non-negative Ricci curvature, weak $(1,1)$ boundedness of Riesz transforms on Riemannian manifolds is proved in \cite{LiJ1991,Chen1992} via gradient heat kernel estimates, while instead of weak $(1,1)$ boundedness, there are many other works on the $L^p$ boundedness (for $1<p<\infty$) of Riesz transforms for differential forms on Riemannian manifolds by different approaches mainly assuming that the Ricci curvature on forms is uniformly bounded from below; among many other works, see e.g. \cite{Ba1987,LiX2009,LiX2010,LiX2013,LiX2014,CMO2015,van2018}, as well as the recent one \cite{BBC2020} (in Section 3 of which the vector bundle case is also studied by a probabilistic approach).